 “Morning Stars Mournings Hush” is currently sitting at #7 on the !earshot Canadian National Folk/Roots/Blues Chart (for the week of February 10, 2026).
 Bring on the fireworks!
 Only got a cherry bomb?
 Let’s go!
 Anyone packing some prosecco?
 I’m ready for “pop, fizz, clink!”

-Cynicism about foraging a life in music might be at an all time high, especially amongst musicians.
-But can you can’t blame musicians for feeling that way?
+Cynicism about forging a life in music might be at an all time high, especially amongst musicians.
+But can you blame musicians for feeling that way?
 The prevailing narrative in the media about the music business is all gloom and doom!
 Honestly, can we all collectively agree to stop posting our Spotify royalty statements please?
 One more of those and it’s going be like, time for Hara-kiri!

 One of my fave Canadian songwriters Ryan Boldt of “Deep Dark Woods” put it like this: “Back then there was touring and MySpace to earn an audience.
 Now you’re supposed to claw for attention by posting into this festering hell or something like that.”
 Ha!
 I had to laugh!
 I have felt that, as have most musicians when they sit down to make an IG reel to get word out about their next show or release.